Uyghur cuisine: Characteristics

 Uyghur cuisine is centered around bringing out the natural flavors of the individual ingredients used in a dish.
 Meals usually consist of a mix of meat and seasonal vegetables, served alongside rice, handmade noodles, or nan.
 While mutton and beef are the most commonly used meats, chicken and goose are also served often, and sometimes even pigeon is eaten.
-Onions, carrots, potatoes, tomatoes, peppers, Chinese cabbage, and eggplant are frequently utilized in cooking as they are native to the Xinjiang area and therefore readily available most of the year.
+Onions, carrots, potatoes, tomatoes, peppers, Chinese cabbage, and eggplant are frequently utilized in cooking.

 Typical spices include salt, black pepper, cumin seeds, and red pepper flakes.
 Red pepper flakes are used to make laza (Лаза), a chili sauce made with garlic and hot oil and commonly served with läghmän or benschä, Uyghur-style dumplings.
-Animal fats and butter are also used for flavoring dishes.
+Animal fats and butter are also used to flavor dishes.

 Unlike many Asian ethnic groups, Uyghur people are typically not lactose-intolerant and dairy products such as kumis (قىمىز; a horse milk drink), ayran, and yogurt are therefore consumed frequently.

 As the majority of Uyghur people are Muslim, their food shares similarities to that of other Muslim peoples in Asia, such as Uzbeks, Kazakhs, and Turks.
 Similarly, many Uyghur dishes can also be found among other ethnic groups in Central Asia.

 A traditional Uyghur-style breakfast might consist of nan and milk tea, which might be topped with jams or honey and eaten with raisins, walnuts, and other nuts.

 Guests are greeted with tea, nan, pastries, and fruits before the main dishes are ready.